mahfozweb/assignment-krishi-client/README.md

 ## ✨ Key Features

-- ✅ **Browse Crops & Vegetables:** View all available crops uploaded by other users.
+1. **Browse Crops & Vegetables**
+   Effortlessly explore a variety of crops and vegetables uploaded by other users.
+   Filter by category, price, and care level to quickly find what you need.
+   Real-time availability ensures accurate stock information.

+2. **Upload Your Crops**
-- ✅ **Upload Your Crops:** Users can upload their own crops or vegetables for sale.
+   Users can easily upload their own crops or vegetables for sale.
-- ✅ **Admin Control:** Users have admin rights on their uploaded crops — accept or delete requests.
+   Add details like crop name, category, price, quantity, care level, description, and images.
+   Manage all your uploads efficiently from your dashboard.

+3. **Admin Control for Uploaded Crops**
+   Each user acts as an admin for their uploaded crops.
+   Approve or delete incoming requests from other users.
+   Monitor crop quantity and ensure proper inventory management.

+4. **Request & Purchase Crops**
-- ✅ **Request Crops:** Users can send purchase requests for crops they want to buy.
+   Users can send requests to buy crops from others.
-- ✅ **Automatic Quantity Update:** Accepted requests reduce the available crop quantity automatically.
-- ✅ **User Authentication:** Login and registration functionality with secure access.
+   Accepting a request automatically reduces the available quantity.
+   Track the status of your requests in real-time.

+5. **User Authentication**
+   Secure login and registration system using Firebase Authentication.
+   Role-based access ensures privacy and control over user data.
+   Forgot password and reset functionality for seamless account management.

-- ✅ **Crop News & Tips:** Access latest agricultural news and helpful tips.
+6. **Crop News & Tips**
+   Access the latest agricultural news and updates.
-- ✅ **Real-time Updates:** Users can track the status of their crop requests instantly.
+   Get practical farming tips and insights to improve crop yield and quality.

+7. **User Dashboard**
+   Manage your uploaded crops, requests, and profile from a single dashboard.
+   Monitor accepted and pending requests.
+   Edit or remove crops with ease.

+8. **Admin Dashboard (Optional Future Enhancement)**
+   Comprehensive control over platform management.
+   View, approve, or manage user requests and uploads.
+   User management: Add, edit, or deactivate user accounts.

+9. **Responsive & Modern Design**
+   Fully responsive UI built with Tailwind CSS and DaisyUI.
+   Optimized for desktop, tablet, and mobile devices.
+   Smooth and intuitive navigation for a seamless user experience.

+10. **Deployment & Scalability**
+    Hosted on **Vercel** for fast, reliable performance.
+    Built with scalability in mind to handle increasing users and data.
+    Continuous updates and improvements for enhanced functionality.

 ## 🛠️ Technology Stack